hyperledger/besu-docs/docs/public-networks/how-to/use-besu-api/json-rpc.md

         }
         ```

-You can use `curl` to make multiple RPC requests over HTTP at the same time.
+You can use `curl` to make multiple RPC requests (batch requests) over HTTP at the same time.
 Send the requests as an array, and receive an array of responses.
+The default number of allowed requests
+in a RPC batch request is `1024`.
+Use the [`--rpc-http-max-batch-size`](../../reference/cli/options.md#rpc-http-max-batch-size)
+command line option to update the default value.

 !!! example